safan41/allbadcards/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ''
 assignees: jakelauer

 ---

-**Link to the game**
-Include a link to the game where the issue occured.
-This helps with investigation.

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+BEFORE SUBMITTING:
+Please fill out the following to the best of your ability, to help with investigating your report.

+1. What URL was your game at?

+2. Describe the problem you experienced

+3. Did you see any errors?

-If applicable, add screenshots to help explain your problem.
+4. Screenshots - If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]

-**Smartphone (please complete the following information):**
+5. Additional information
+Please provide any additional helpful information, like:
- - OS: [e.g. iOS8.1]
+-
- - Browser [e.g. stock browser, safari]

-**Additional context**
-Add any other context about the problem here.